ChristinaLanaski/JupyterHub/README.md

 <h2>What is HELM?</h2>

 HELM is a package manager for Kubernetes.
 Instead of having a bunch of yaml files for a service or application you want to deploy into Kubernetes (like ConfigMap, secret, services, K8s User with permissions, etc), Helm compiles all of these files into one which is called a Helm Chart.
 You can create a Helm Chart and push it to a repository for other Developers to use, or you can download and use exiting ones.
 Database and Monitoring Apps all have configurations developers have already made.
-You can view these charts by using command line “help search <keyword>" or searching on Helm Hub.
+You can view these charts by using command line “help search 'keyword' " or searching on Helm Hub.
 There are also private registries to share in organizations.

 It is also a templating Engine, meaning it can be used for multiple pods that have almost the same yaml config and use dynamic replacement of values.